Orbital Migration of Interacting Stellar Mass Black Holes in Disks around Supermassive Black Holes: Results

 Figure \ref{fig:MTZI} shows the semimajor axes (upper panels) and eccentricities (lower panels) of the sBHs in or near the migration trap for the LMA (top left), LMB (top right), HMA (bottom left), and HMB (bottom right) runs.
 As in the F2 run (see Section \ref{sec:results:fiducial}), in the LMA, LMB, and HMB runs no sBH ends up exactly in the migration trap.
 Instead the most massive sBH ends up 1--2.5 AU from the migration trap, where it becomes locked in a resonant orbit with the other sBHs.
 The semimajor axes of the sBHs around the SMBH spike periodically as the sBHs on resonant orbits exchange angular momentum with each other and the sBHs in the migration trap get pushed back into resonance.
 The sudden change in the orbit's semimajor axis causes a spike in eccentricity that is then dampened by the gas.
 Figure \ref{fig:phaseang} shows one example from the HMB run of these interactions of two sBHs on a 27:28 resonance.
 When the phase difference between the sBH in the migration trap and the sBH on a resonant orbit is zero, the two are pulled towards each other by their mutual gravitational attraction.
 This temporarily drives an increase in the eccentricity of their orbits, before it is gradually dampened once again by the gas disk.

-These orbits remain stable for 9 Myr to the end of runs LMA, HMA, and HMB, suggesting that trapping BHs in resonant orbits around a migration trap could prevent more massive sBHs from building up.
+These orbits remain stable for 9 Myr to the end of runs LMA, HMA, and HMB, suggesting that trapping sBHs in resonant orbits around a migration trap could prevent more massive sBHs from building up.
 However in the LMB run, as in the F3 run (see Section \ref{sec:results:fiducial}), a perturbative force caused by disk turbulence pushes the 23 $M_{\rm \sun}$ sBH out of resonance so that it merges with the 42 $M_{\rm \sun}$ sBH in the migration trap.
-Therefore disk turbulence could provide a mechanism to break resonances, and create more massive sBHs. \cite{horn} showed that increasing levels of disk turbulence makes this mechanism even more efficient.
+Therefore disk turbulence could provide a mechanism to break resonances, and create more massive sBHs. \cite{horn} showed that increasing levels of disk turbulence makes this mechanism even more efficient. \cite{batygin} worked out an analytic solution for the breaking of resonances by turbulence for protoplanetary disks and found that the disruption of resonances by turbulence depends most strongly on the migrator-central mass ratio.
+For the migrator-central mass ratios and other relevant parameters in our simulations, their analytic solution agrees with our conclusion that turbulence could play a role in disrupting resonances.

 The initial inclinations of the sBHs were very small, and all sBHs were quickly ground down into flat orbits in less than 50 yr.
 The initial eccentricities played a role in our models in preventing early sBHB formation, but were also a transient effect and were dampened by the gas in roughly 10 kyr.
 Larger initial values for inclination and eccentricity would likely delay sBHB formation because it would increase the relative kinetic energy of two sBHs.
 However, these larger inclinations and eccentricities will eventually be dampened by the gas disk, and as sBHs are ground down into the disk and their orbits are circularized, they would start to form sBHBs with other sBHs at later times.